biobakery/humann_legacy/README.md

 Some users have reported freezes during the synthetic metagenome maq installation process that are outside of HUMAnN's control.
-If maq locks up during compilation or installation, feel free to install it directly from the appropriate Sourceforge package in maq-0.7.1/maq (as expected by HUMAnN) and replace the funcUntarMAQ function in synth/SConstruct with
+If maq locks up during compilation or installation, feel free to install it directly from the appropriate Sourceforge package in maq-0.7.1/maq (as expected by HUMAnN 1.0 ) and replace the funcUntarMAQ function in synth/SConstruct with

 	def funcUntarMAQ( target, source, env ):
 	    return 0

-Note that the synthetic metagenomes are an optional component not needed for normal HUMAnN operation.
+Note that the synthetic metagenomes are an optional component not needed for normal HUMAnN 1.0 operation.

 Minpath/glpk issues
 -------------------